JanM321/esphome-lg-controller/README.md

 See [protocol.md](protocol.md) for information about the protocol based on reverse engineering the PREMTB001 and PREMTB100 controllers.

-# Features
-Features currently available in Home Assistant:
-* Operation mode (off, auto, cool, heat, dry/dehumidify, fan only).
-* Target temperature (0.5°C steps).
-* Use of a Home Assistant temperature sensor for room temperature (rounded to nearest 0.5°C).
-* Fan speed (slow, low, medium, high, auto).
-* Swing mode (off, vertical, horizontal, both).
-* Airflow up/down setting from 0-6 for up to 4 vanes (vane angle, with 0 being default for operation mode).
-* Switch for external vs internal thermistor.
-* Switch for air purifier (plasma) on/off.
-* Switch and binary sensor for Auto Dry (also known as Auto Clean) feature.
-Used to dry indoor unit when it's turned off after cooling/dehumidifying.
-* Sensors for reporting outdoor unit on/off, defrost, preheat, error code.
-* Sensors for reporting in/mid/out pipe temperatures (if supported by unit).
-* Input field for sleep timer from 0 to 420 minutes (0 turns off the sleep timer).
-* Input fields for fan speed installer setting (to fine-tune fan speeds, 0-255 with 0 being factory default).
-This is installer setting 3 (ESP Setting) on LG controllers.
-* Select option for over heating installer setting from 0-4 (to change over heating behavior in heating mode).
-This is installer setting 15 (Over Heating) on LG controllers.
-* YAML options for Fahrenheit mode and 'slave' controller mode.
-* Detects & exposes only supported capabilities for the connected indoor unit.

-The LG ThinQ app and wireless remote can still be used to change these settings and other settings.
-They'll be synchronized with this controller.

-Unfortunately not all settings are exposed to the wired controller, but if you're interested in a feature and it's supported by the PREMTB100 or PREMTA200 controller, please open an issue and we can consider adding it.

 # Hardware
 There are three different PCB designs.
 The "hardware-tiny" variant is most popular at this point.
 The "hardware-FeatherS3" PCB is a more recent addition.